Marines, bonded by kidney donation, now head to Super Bowl - NewsBreak

-Two former Marines bonded by a kidney donation and their love of are now headed to the Super Bowl .
+PHILADELPHIA (AP) — Two former Marines bonded by a kidney donation and their love of football are now headed to the Super Bowl.

 John Gladwell, a Kansas City resident and Chiefs fan, donated a kidney to Philadelphia Eagles backer Billy Welsh two years ago after Welsh, who lives in Cherry Hill, New Jersey, was diagnosed with polycystic kidney disease.